-When she is not practicing at Physiologic Aesthetics, she and her husband are practicing together at their second practice, Sedation Dental Care.
+She and her husband also practice together at their second practice, Sedation Dental Care.
 They reside in Raleigh and have two beautiful sons.

 Neuro: having to do with nerves | Muscular: having to do with muscles | Dentistry: having to do with teeth